Return to Home Page

 The transom shown is constructed from two sections for a total length of 54" and a height of 12".
 In the photograph, the top section is the right side while the bottom section is the left side.
 The overlap came line is thinner then the edge zinc came.

-The transom shown on the right uses frosted glass, three 3" bevels with frosted tops,
+The second transom in this group, on the left, uses frosted glass, three 3" bevels with frosted tops, and a Spectrum Cobalt Blue Waterglass ® trim.

-end pieces, has a Victorian feel.
+The effect, especially with the curved end pieces, has a Victorian feel.

 The panel on the left is a family name panel 9.5" high and 19" wide.
 However, the